Tips to beat the Dutch rain this season

 Firstly, wear waterproof shoes - you are pretty much asking for trouble if you don’t.
 Secondly, bring extra socks with you, or a small towel, or whatever you need to replace your wet clothes with so that you can get warm and dry quicker.

 Also, if it is not possible to bring a wardrobe of clothes with you to work, try to wear materials that dry fast and bring only the essentials, like socks, which don’t take up a lot of room in your bag.

 Tip 4: Line your non-waterproof bag with a plastic bag

 How do you go about doing that?
-Simple, with a plastic bag, one you possibly have lying around.
-This will protect your precious non-waterproof goods and stop the ink from running in your agenda, thus stopping you from forgetting that important appointment.
+Simple, all you need is a plastic bag, one you probably already have lying around the house somewhere.
+This will protect your precious non-waterproof goods and stop the ink from running on your agenda, thus stopping you from forgetting that important appointment!

 Tip 5: Seek shelter and wait it out